nqnm/Colorful/README.md

 [+] Random wallpapers will be set at startup!
 ```

-Some polybars themes are slower to load than others so it is recommended kill the polybar first:
+Some polybars themes are slower to load than others so it is recommended to kill the polybar first:

 ```sh
 killall polybar; default-wallpaper --set ~/Pictures/Wallpapers/i-love-8-bit-qhd-1920x1080.jpg